verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] I love women rights, but I'm more interested in women wrongs.
 - [ ] Every curve in your body fulfills its promise.
 - [ ] I'm a lip reader and I can also read upside down.
+- [ ] A riddle wrapped in a mystery inside an enigma. - Churchill on Russia.